- Reasons For Your Cat Meowing At The Wall

 Gives The Cat Comfort

-In the case that the cat has spatial blindness, staring at the wall may be comforting, if they sense something, they will be tempted to meow at the wall to make you alert.
+If the cat has spatial blindness, staring at the wall may be comforting.
+If they sense something, they will be tempted to meow at the wall to make you alert.

 This also helps the cat to get comfortable in whatever it is doing.